 Questions or feedback for Teck's operations in the Elk Valley?

 Contact: firstname.lastname@example.org, or 1.855.806.6854, or fill out a feedback form available at locations throughout the Elk Valley.
 Visit Teck's Elk Valley Dust Management page.

-On Monday, June 24, 2019 at 6:00 pm, the Socio-Community & Economic Effects Advisory Committee (SCEEAC) Meeting will be held in Council Chambers (136 Spruce Avenue).
-The committee meeting is open to the public.
+On September 16, 2019 at 6:00 pm, a Special Meeting of the Socio-Community & Economic Effects Advisory Committee (SCEEAC) will be held in Council Chambers (136 Spruce Avenue).